mccartney/fxyt/README.md

 *initial place*.
 The remainder of the code will increment the value in this initial place.
 The command sequence `N5` places the integer 5 on the stack.
-Then `[` pops off 5 from the data stack, uses it as the loop counter, and begins a loop.
+Then `[` pops off 5 from the data stack, uses it as the loop counter and begins a loop.
 Each iteration of the loop executes `N10+` which adds the integer 10 to the value in the initial place.
 Each time `]` is encountered, the loop counter is decremented by 1 and if the loop counter is still 0, the evaluator jumps back to the